You can’t always prevent your hair from falling out as you age, but there are treatments and remedies that might slow down the process.

 - sweet potatoes

-There’s some evidence that taking biotin supplements by mouth may slow hair loss, but most of the research has been done in women.
+There’s some that taking biotin supplements by mouth may slow hair loss, but most of the research has been done in women.

 12. Onion juice